kennyphan02/Coding-Notes/Minimal Spanning Tree & Dijkstra's Algorithm.md

 Dijkstra's Algorithm - find the shortest path between a source node and a target node
 - Only works when all the edge-weight are nonnegative
+- Works on undirected graphs and directed graphs
+- Keep track of shortest path from source to each of the vertices